What Is the Fair Debt Collection Practices Act - FDCPA?

 What is a dispute under the FDCPA?

 The FDCPA lets you question whether a debt is really yours.
 To dispute a debt, you must request validation from the debt collector in writing.
-Once you dispute a debt, the debt collector must halt collection actions until they're able to provide you with written verification that the debt belongs to you.
+When you dispute a debt, the debt collector must halt collection actions until they provide you with written verification that the debt belongs to you.

 What is the most common FDCPA violation?

-One of the most common FDCPA violations is continuing to try to collect debts that are no longer owed.
-Other common violations include harassment, making threats, excessive phone calls, and using false information to try to collect a debt.
+Attempts to collect debts that are no longer owed are common.
+Other common violations include harassment, making threats, excessive phone calls, and using false information.

 What is the difference between FCRA and FDCPA?

-The Fair Credit Reporting Act is designed to ensure fairness in credit reporting.
+The Fair Credit Reporting Act (FCRA) is designed to ensure fairness in credit reporting.
 Under the FCRA, you have the right to dispute inaccurate or erroneous information in your credit reports.
-The FDCPA deals with debt collections and what debt collectors are allowed to do when contacting consumers.

 How can I file a complaint against a debt collector?

-If you think your rights have been violated under the FDCPA, you can contact the debt collector and ask it to stop, or you can sue it in court.
-You can also submit a complaint online with the Consumer Financial Protection Bureau, or contact your state’s attorney general.
+You can contact the debt collector and ask them to stop, or you can sue them.
+You can also submit a complaint with the Consumer Financial Protection Bureau, or contact your state’s attorney general.